-happily in their cones. the old KFC in the cool it is Vintage Chill has added al fresco dining to their repertoire.
-Situated outside Churchill CHATTER attracting good custom.
+Vintage Chill has added al fresco dining to their repertoire.
+Situated outside the old KFC in the cool it is attracting good custom.
 A Different way to celebrate Christmas.

-The Co-Operating Churches in Churchill have decided to arrange a selfwalk Bible lesson and carols display in the windows around the church at 1 Williams Avenue.
+Co-Operating Churches in Churchill have decided to arrange a selfwalk Bible lesson and carols display in the windows around the church at 1 Williams Avenue.

 Take your family and walk around the church.
 Look at and read the posters and use the QR code if you have one to hear the carols being sung.
 We hope the community enjoys a different way of celebrating this year and remembering the reason for Christmas.